omarabid/Self-Hosted-WordPress-Plugin-repository/README.md

 ## Quick Start

-1) Place the wp_autoupdate.php file somewhere in your plugin directory and require it.
+1) Place the `wp_autoupdate.php` file somewhere in your plugin directory and require it.
 ```php
 require_once( 'wp_autoupdate.php' );
 ```
-2) Hook the init function to initiatilize the update function when your plugin loads.
-Best put in your main plugin .php file:
+2) Hook the [init](https://codex.wordpress.org/Plugin_API/Action_Reference/init) function to initiatilize the update function when your plugin loads.
+Best put in your main `plugin.php` file:
 ```php
 	function snb_activate_au()
 	{